 SDG&E in AL 3031-E did not provide a reasonable summary of its outreach and notification plans on the prohibition, nor did it provide metrics to assess the effectiveness of its activities.

-If DR providers including Utilities and third-party aggregators do not keep records of their outreach and notification activities, and their achievements against metrics, it will prove impossible for subsequent verification activities to determine what actions occurred.
+It is reasonable to conclude that if DR providers including Utilities and third-party aggregators do not keep records of their outreach and notification activities, and their achievements against metrics, it will prove impossible for subsequent verification activities to determine what actions occurred.

-D.16-09-056 requires application to the DRAM of the prohibited resources requirements in adopts.
+D.16-09-056 requires application to the DRAM of the prohibited resources requirements it adopts.

-It is reasonable to conclude that clear and consistent application and communication of the prohibited resources requirements across all Utilities and affected programs will facilitate customer understanding of and compliance with the prohibited resources requirements of D.16-09-056.
+It is reasonable to conclude that clear and consistent application and communication of the prohibited resources requirements across all Utilities and affected DR programs will facilitate customer understanding of and compliance with the prohibited resources requirements of D.16-09-056.

 It is reasonable to conclude that a Utility approach of removing a customer from an affected program for a year for failure to comply with the prohibition but allowing the same customer to enroll during that period in a different affected DR program sends an inconsistent message, may encourage customer gaming and may undermine customer compliance.